Pradyot14/Data-Science-Project/README.md

 # Data-Science-Project
-This is my repo for data science project.
+This is my Git Repository for data science project.
+Author - Pradyot